haoningng/holbertonschool-shell/io_redirections_and_filters/README.md

-10-no_more_js - deletes all regular files with a .js extension in currect directory and all its subfolders 11-directories - counts the number of directories and sub-directories in the current directory 12-newest_files - Display the 10 newest files in the current directory
+10-no_more_js - deletes all regular files with a .js extension in currect directory and all its subfolders 11-directories - counts the number of directories and sub-directories in the current directory 12-newest_files - Display the 10 newest files in the current directory 13-unique - takes a list of words an input and prints only words that appear exactly once